ELee-Wuollet13/cupcakes/README.md

 No known bugs

-## For more information or to report a bug, contact Everett.leewuollet@gmail.com.
+## For more information or to report a bug

+contact Everett.leewuollet@gmail.com.

+## Copyright

-## Copyright Everett Lee-Wuollet and Angela Weber
+Everett Lee-Wuollet and Angela Weber